danfenghong/IEEE_TPAMI_SpectralGPT/README.md

 You can download the official OSCD dataset [here](https://ieee-dataport.org/open-access/oscd-onera-satellite-change-detection) for finetuning the pretrained model on change detection tasks.

-You can download the official SegMunich dataset we collected [here](https://pan.baidu.com/s/1ouz_FVOdENjkAZRajjkjVw?pwd=994z) for finetuning the pretrained model on semantic segmentation tasks.
+You can download the official SegMunich dataset we collected [here](https://pan.baidu.com/s/1ouz_FVOdENjkAZRajjkjVw?pwd=994z) or [here](https://huggingface.co/datasets/Moonboy12138/SegMunich/blob/main/TUM_128.zip) for finetuning the pretrained model on semantic segmentation tasks.

 Dataset                  |Use| Link |
 ---------------------- | -------------- | --------